78 Comments

 Anon's avatar

 This is terrifying.
-And the no contact aspect of the many kids/young adults caught up in this mass will never hear of this study.
+And the no contact aspect of the many kids/young adults caught up in this mess will never hear of this study.
 Or they will be ‘counseled’ to dismiss it as irrelevant

 My stomach is sinking